viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 **TODO:**
 This would allow us to use a sampling rate of 1 Msps because, with the ADCCLK frequency of 26 MHz and four ADCCLKs allowed for the acquisition, we get 150 ns acquisition time, which is more than enough.

-However, in our design, we are limited to using an ADCCLK frequency of 23.84 MHz ($95.363 MHz / 4$)
+However, in our design, we are limited to using an ADCCLK frequency of 23.84 MHz ($95.363\mskip3muMHz / 4$)